Malika-Auma-O/Grocery-Wise/README.md

 ### Set up environment variables:

-Create a .env file in the backend directory.Add the following variables and replace them with your own values:
+Create a .env file in the backend and frontend directories.Add the following variables and replace them with your own values:

+#### backend .env

 PORT=3636
 MONGODB_URI="your_mongodb_connection"
 JWT_KEY="your_jwt_secret_key"